fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 ## Before You Go

-If you find this article and code helpful, feel free to modify the code further and let me know what improvements you have made.
-You can find me on [Twitter](https://twitter.com/chrismore) or [GitHub](https://github.com/chrismore) and feel free to reach out with questions.
+If you find this article and code helpful, feel free to modify the code further, and let me know what improvements you have made.
+You can find me on [Twitter @chrismore](https://twitter.com/chrismore) and feel free to reach out with questions or comments.
 Follow [@fusebitio](https://twitter.com/fusebitio) on Twitter for more great content and to be notified when we publish new features of the dynamic UTM code.

 Finally, if you are building a product that will be integrated to other tools like Slack, GitHub, or Salesforce, check out [Fusebit](https://fusebit.io/) for low-code integration solutions.
 It is all free to try and made for developers.